sermon: Maintaining Good Health (Part 5)

 This, of course, is followed by other fine examples.
 How about the time that Satan tempted Jesus with food.
 Jesus did as Abraham's servant did: First things first.
 And He refused to eat.

-One of the major things that we can learn from these four episodes is that our most severe temptations and trials are going to be found in common, every day, events.
-We might like to fancifully picture ourselves as giving our life for Christ before a firing squad, or maybe being sawn asunder (as Isaiah is reputed to have been), or perhaps holding fast to our faith while imprisoned in a concentration camp.
+One of the major things that we can learn from these four episodes is that our most severe temptations and trials are going to be found in common, everyday, events.
+We might like to fancifully picture ourselves as giving our life for Christ before a firing squad, or maybe being sawn in two (as Isaiah is reputed to have been), or perhaps holding fast to our faith while imprisoned in a concentration camp.
 But that has not happened to very many people.
-Most of the temptations and tests occur in the midst of every day, common place, events—like eating, conducting our business affairs, and relating within a family or a community.
+Most of the temptations and tests occur in the midst of every day, commonplace, events—like eating, conducting our business affairs, and relating within a family or a community.

 Now, Jacob had vision; and he looked ahead.
 Esau may also have looked ahead, but the immediate was still more important to him.
-He couldn't control himself, to patiently wait on the Lord—because he did not value highly the things of God and therefore lacked proper vision.
-Like I said, he became a wealthy man; and I don't think it was all inherited.
+He could not control himself, to patiently wait on the Lord, because he did not value highly the things of God and therefore lacked proper vision.
+Like I said, he became a wealthy man; and I do not think it was all inherited.
 I think that the example of Jacob shows that Isaac and Rebekah made those two young men pursue their own wealth.
 And they did it.

 Very much hinges on what it is that we give honor to—what it is that we consider to be valuable.
 Esau despised his birthright.
-Jacob (as crafty and deceitful as he was) didn't really despise things.
-He didn't have the same attitude.
-He didn't have the same approach as Esau did.
+Jacob, as crafty and deceitful as he was, did not really despise things.
+He did not have the same attitude.
+He did not have the same approach as Esau did.